 09 Jun ‘The Blank’ by Ruth E Richman 1948

-Posted at 16:35h in Creative Pattern Making, Introductory, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 16:35h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Vintage Patterns, Womens Knit Block 0 Comments

 So it’s a weird one this week.
 Over sixty years old and born of a time that valued efficiency in manufacture over effective use of resources.
 Patent #2,454,208, invented by Ruth E Richman in 1946, was filed as: